SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

         pmfxSurfaces[i]->Data.MemId = mfxResponse.mids[i];      // MID (memory id) represents one video NV12 surface
     }
 ```
- - Finally we need to make sure our allocator is destroyed once decoding is finished.
+ - Destroy our allocator once decoding is completed.

  Add the following line of code after the surface deletion *for loop* in **section 8**:
 ```
     mfxAllocator.Free(mfxAllocator.pthis, &mfxResponse);
 ```
- - We can also **remove** the following line from our cleanup code as it is no longer required:
+ - **Remove** the following line from our cleanup code as it is no longer required:
 ```
     MSDK_SAFE_DELETE_ARRAY(surfaceBuffers);
 ```
- - Once again **build** the project and run the **Performance Profiler** as before.
-Note the **execution time** before closing the console window which should now be significantly improved.
-Also notice the **GPU** is now **fully utilised** whilst the application is running as it is no longer having to wait for frames to be copied from system memory.
+ - **Build** the project and run the **Performance Profiler** as before.
+ - Note the **execution time** before closing the console window which should now be significantly improved.
+ - Note the **GPU** is now **fully utilised** whilst the application is running as it is no longer having to wait for frames to be copied from system memory.

 ![GPU Usage](images/msdk_decode_13.jpg)